Alimedhat000/ML_DL/6_attention_and_transformers/01_qkv_and_attention_scoring.md

-# Queries, Keys, and Values
+# Queries, Keys, Values, and Attention Scoring

 So far all the networks we have reviewed relied on the input being of a pre-defined constant size.